 Firstly, the cities in Colombia such as Medellin, Cartagena and Bogota can be stunning and beautiful, with swathes of colonial architecture, Spanish churches, cobbled streets and stretching city parks.
 In the lowlands around the northern shores, visitors have a choice between the Caribbean seas or the Pacific Ocean.
 The further inland you go, you get gorgeous mountains, ideal for trekking and visiting coffee plantations where you can see the process from start to finish and even try some of the freshest coffee possible straight from the fields.
 Take a cable car tour in Medellin to get a stunning view from the tops of the hills, and travel around the countryside of other areas of interest such as Cali, or head into the Amazon in Leticia.
 For a truly stunning piece of paradise, head off the mainland to the Santa Catalina islands – a string of islands in the Caribbean Sea that will leave you breathless.

 Typically these days Colombia enjoys far more safety than it did in the 80s and 90s thanks in part to the government’s desire to clean up the reputation.
 Expect any punishment for drug possession to be hefty.
 Use common sense and check which areas are no go zones in advance of your trip.
+This is one reason why you should learn Spanish as it would help you to read signs and ask for the right information.
 Typically people are best to avoid the Darien Gap area of the country on the border with Panama due to paramilitaries and militia activity, although with the ending of the FARC, this may become something that becomes more relaxed as time goes on.
 Generally speaking, use all the common sense you would in your own hometown or city with regards to travel after dark, drinks in bars, going with strangers, showing signs of affluence and you should be fine.
 You will find that Colombians are actually very friendly and welcoming people who want to show you a good time.

 So there you have a beginner’s guide to Colombia – perhaps one of the more misunderstood countries of the Americas.
 So pack your bag – Colombia is growing increasingly more open for business and you’re in on the ground floor!